 is a collaboration between members of the Department of The Environment, Geography & Marine Sciences at Southern Connecticut State University (SCSU) and the Geography Faculty at Liverpool John Moores University (LJMU).
 The aim of the initiative is to open up a conversation about how the emerging field of socio-technical transitions might address sustainability issues in the coastal zone.

-As part of this work, we are convening a conference on Sustainability Transitions In The Coastal Zone, from March 30th to April 2nd, 2017 in SCSU’s downtown campus in historic New Haven, CT.
-The call for papers is currently open (see http://www.coastaltransitions.org ) for details.
-We welcome theoretical, methodological as well as empirical or case study contributions especially related (but not limited to) coastal issues, such as resilience in coastal communities, sustainable waterfronts/sustainable coastal cities, energy transitions in the coastal zone, sustainable transport (ports/harbours), coastal aquaculture/3-D ocean farming, climate change and coastal sustainability….etc. etc. etc.
+As part of this work, we convened a conference on Sustainability Transitions in the Coastal Zone, from March 30th to April 2nd, 2017 in SCSU’s downtown campus in historic New Haven, CT (see http://www.coastaltransitions.org ) for details.

 The conference led to the development of a Research Network on Sustainability Transitions in the Coastal Zone supported by the Regional Studies Association (RSA) from 2016 to 2019.
 The research network is organized by: